Christina, Queen of Sweden: Patronage of the arts

 Christina was interested in theatre, especially the plays of Pierre Corneille; she was herself an amateur actress.
 From 1638 Oxenstierna employed a French ballet troupe under Antoine de Beaulieu, who also had to teach Christina to move around more elegantly.
 In 1647, the Italian architect Antonio Brunati was ordered to build a theatrical setting in one of the larger rooms of the palace.
 In 1648, she commissioned 35 paintings from Jacob Jordaens for a ceiling in Uppsala Castle.
-The court poet Georg Stiernhielm wrote several plays in the Swedish language, such as Den fångne Cupido eller Laviancu de Diane, performed with Christina in the main part of the goddess Diana.
-She invited foreign companies to play at Bollhuset, such as an Italian opera troupe in 1652 with Vincenzo Albrici and Angelo Michele Bartolotti, a guitarist.
-A Dutch theater troupe with Ariana Nozeman and Susanna van Lee visited her in 1653.
+The court poet Georg Stiernhielm wrote several plays in the Swedish language, such as Den fångne Cupido eller Laviancu de Diane, performed with Christina taking the main part of the goddess Diana.
+She invited foreign companies to play at Bollhuset.
+An Italian opera troupe visited in 1652 with Vincenzo Albrici and Angelo Michele Bartolotti, a guitarist.
+A Dutch theater troupe with Ariana Nozeman, Elisabeth de Baer and Susanna van Lee visited her in 1653.
 Among the French artists she employed was Anne Chabanceau de La Barre, who was made court singer.

 Descartes

 In 1646, Christina's good friend, the French ambassador Pierre Chanut, met and corresponded with the philosopher René Descartes, asking him for a copy of his Meditations.
 Upon showing the queen some of the letters, Christina became interested in beginning a correspondence with Descartes.
 She invited him to Sweden, but Descartes was reluctant until she asked him to organize a scientific academy.
 Christina sent a ship to pick up the philosopher and 2,000 books.
 Descartes arrived on 4 October 1649.
-He resided with Chanut, and finished his Passions of the Soul.
-It is highly unlikely Descartes wrote a "Ballet de la Naissance de la Paix", performed on her birthday.
+He resided with Chanut and finished his Passions of the Soul.
+It is highly unlikely Descartes wrote a "Ballet de la Naissance de la Paix," performed on her birthday.
 On the day after, 19 December 1649, he probably started his private lessons for the queen.
-With Christina's strict schedule he was invited to the cold and draughty castle at 5:00 AM daily to discuss philosophy and religion.
-Soon it became clear they did not like each other; she disapproved of his mechanical view, and he did not appreciate her interest in Ancient Greek.
+With Christina's strict schedule, he was invited to the cold and draughty castle at 5:00 am daily to discuss philosophy and religion.
+Soon, it became clear they did not like each other; she disapproved of his mechanical view, and he did not appreciate her interest in Ancient Greek.
 On 15 January Descartes wrote he had seen Christina only four or five times.
-On 1 February 1650 Descartes caught a cold.
-He died ten days later, early in the morning on 11 February 1650, and according to Chanut the cause of his death was pneumonia.
+On 1 February 1650, Descartes caught a cold.
+He died ten days later, early in the morning of 11 February 1650, and according to Chanut, the cause of his death was pneumonia.